ditikrushna/IDENTIFY-CUSTOMER-SEGMENTS/README.md

 1. Apply different clustering algorithms
 2. Creates a web application
 3. Deplyment has to be done in near future in some platform like [Heroku](https://g.co/kgs/D6wEju)

+### Bug / Feature Request
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/ditikrushna/IDENTIFY-CUSTOMER-SEGMENTS/issues/) by including your search query and the expected result.

+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/ditikrushna/IDENTIFY-CUSTOMER-SEGMENTS/issues/new).
+Please include sample queries and their corresponding results.

 ### Team
 [![Ditikrushna Giri](https://ditikrushna.me/images/diti.jpg)](https://ditikrushna.me/) |